metabrainz/listenbrainz-server/docs/dev/listenbrainz-dumps.rst

 ListenBrainz provides data dumps that you can import into your own server or use for other purposes.
-These data dumps are created regularly once a month.
+The full data dumps are created twice a month and the incremental data dumps twice a week.
 Each dump contains a number of different files.
 Depending on your use cases, you may or may not require all of them.